-As we celebrate Canada’s 150 birthday, we look back at some of our own discussions with Canadian actors, writers and filmmakers about the intersection of their craft and their country.
+So as we celebrate National Canadian Film Day, we recall some of our own discussions with Canadian actors, writers and filmmakers about the intersection of their craft and their country.

-From Saturday Night Live to The Blues Brothers to Trading Places and Driving Miss Daisy, Ottawa’s Dan Aykroyd, 63, is one of the most famous and successful Canadian performers ever.
-Fiercly proud of his Canadian roots, Aykroyd, Zoomer’s March 2016 cover subject, took us inside his family’s century-and-a-half-old ancestral home near Kingston, Ont., and, in particular, the séance room – with its forest green walls, low wood-beamed ceilings, faded photographs and fireplace – where he explained how one of his most famous films actually has Canadian roots.
+From Saturday Night Live to The Blues Brothers to Trading Places and Driving Miss Daisy, Ottawa’s Dan Aykroyd, 66, is one of the most famous and successful Canadian performers ever.
+Fiercely proud of his Canadian roots, Aykroyd, Zoomer’s March 2016 cover subject, took us inside his family’s century-and-a-half-old ancestral home near Kingston, Ont., and, in particular, the séance room — with its forest green walls, low wood-beamed ceilings, faded photographs and fireplace — where he conjured the idea for one of his most famous films.

 DAN AYKROYD: Well my great-grandfather Sam was a dentist in Kingston and he was the reviewer for the local newspaper for whatever psychic acts were coming through town.
 After World War I … you’ve got families that were desperate to try to reach [their deceased relatives] and mediumship and spiritualism became very popular then.
 But you had to have someone to sort out the hoax from the real thing.
 So my great-grandfather was considered basically an observer of this phenomenon.